 The LAIF account monies are not subject to use by the State to resolve budget deficits.
-California Government Code 16429.3 states that monies placed with the Treasurer for deposit in the LAIF by cities, counties, special districts, nonprofit corporations, or qualified quasi-governmental agencies shall not be subiect to either of the following: Transfer 16313. (a) or loan pursuant to Sections 16310.
-16312, or (b) Impoundment or seizure by any state official or state agency.
+California Government Code 16429.3 states that monies placed with the Treasurer for deposit in the LAIF by cities, counties, special districts, nonprofit corporations, or qualified quasi-governmental agencies shall not be subject to either of the following: Transfer pursuant to Sections 16312.
+16313. (a) loan 16310, (b) Impoundment or seizure by any state official or state agency.